AdamStelmaszczyk/adamstelmaszczyk.github.io/_posts/2023-09-06-psyhos-tips-for-programming-contests.md

 I've recently stumbled across his Twitter [mega thread](https://twitter.com/FakePsyho/status/1605570944537280512), in which he posted many programming tips.
 Goldmine.

-I wished I had all of them consolidated into one page, for easier reading and further reference.
+I wished I had all of them a bit cleaned up and consolidated into one page, for easier reading and further reference.
 Perhaps also many others would prefer a single article instead of a Twitter thread.
-Also creating such a page will help me in understanding those tips.
+Also creating such a page will help me in absorbing those tips.
 So here we go.

 ## Abbreviations